Charter

 The canonical document the standard is written against.

-Phosra Child Safety Spec (PCSS) v1.0 — the canonical document.
-Nine layers, 104 rule categories, every law cross-referenced, every rule traceable back to a statute or recognized standard.
+The Open Child Safety Specification (OCSS) — Draft 4 · pre-release, filed as the individual IETF Internet-Draft draft-phosra-ocstf-00.
+The canonical document: nine layers, 115 rule categories (67 anchored / 48 provisional), every law cross-referenced, every rule traceable back to a statute or recognized standard.

 Versioned.
 Governed.
-Open. v1.0 ratified Q3 2026; v2 governance opens to Tier 1+ adopters under a constitution-style amendment process.
-The Charter is not Phosra’s product — it’s the thing Phosra exists to steward.
+Open.
+OCSS is the open protocol; Phosra implements it.
+Ratification is the goal, not a claim — the draft is in its pre-release stage; v2 governance opens to Tier 1+ adopters under a constitution-style amendment process.
+The Charter is not Phosra’s product — it’s the thing the coalition exists to steward.

 Semver, with a constitutional deprecation window.